 Technology support is a consolidated service through District Information Technology.
-IT maintains a full-time on-site IT department at Moorpark College, comprised of a supervisor, and three technology support specialists.
+IT maintains a fulltime on-site IT department at Moorpark College, comprised of a supervisor, and three technology support specialists.
 The campus technicians support a collaborative framework, allowing the IT department to leverage skill sets between campuses.
 The District Administration Center supports administrative computing, core fiscal and operational system, and administers networked services district wide.

 Through an active collaboration with District IT, Moorpark College has developed a Strategic Technology Plan that encompasses all aspects of technology.
 The plan is aligned with the Educational Master Plan and the Facilities Master Plan.
 The plan lays out the strategic goals and objectives for technology at Moorpark College.
+The plan will be updated during the current academic year.